Published on Yale University Library (https://web.library.yale.edu)

 Information Sessions

-Join library staff to learn about the Senior Exhibit Fellowship at Yale Library.
+Join library staff to learn about the Senior Exhibit Program at Yale Library.
 During this 60 minute Zoom information session you will learn tips for creating a successful proposal, what goes into creating physical exhibit and have an opportunity to ask questions related to your own proposal.

 The advisory group members [41]are available for one on one assistance.